 Explore Finch developers’ most frequently asked questions (FAQ) and answers.
 Topics include Products & Integrations, API & Data Model, Security, and more.

-Additionally, the /individual
+/individual

 , /employment